 Another responsibility for the School Resource Officer is to link other service entities, which provide intervention and counseling services, in an effort to identify solutions to problems affecting school age children.
 School Resource Officers work closely with the county Probation Department and the Youth Accountability Team (Y.A.T.).

 The School Resource Officer's duties extend beyond the school campus and normal school hours.
 The School Resource Officer may be called upon to participate in extracurricular activities, sporting events or social events.
 The presence of the officer is a distinct demonstration of the officer's commitment to the students and strengthens the relationships between the officer and students.

-The La Quinta Police Cadet Academy is a five week program for kids in the La Quinta area that are interested in Law Enforcement, Military and Public Service.
+The La Quinta Police Cadet Academy is a four week program for kids in the La Quinta area that are interested in Law Enforcement, Military and Public Service.
 This program is not a boot camp for troubled teens and we do not generally accept applicants that have an extensive discipline history as we find it takes away from the overall goals of the academy.

 This program is a partnership between the City of La Quinta and the La Quinta Police Department.
 There is no cost to the cadets as the entire cost of the academy is covered by the City of La Quinta.
 The cadets will be provided with daily snacks, drinks, water bottles, uniforms and all necessary equipment to participate in the program.

 At the conclusion of the Academy, the cadets will participate in a graduation ceremony.
 They will be presented with a certificate of completion.
 Family members of the cadets are encouraged to attend.
-If you are interested please contact Officer Klicka at email@example.com.
+If you are interested please contact Officer Padilla at email@example.com.

 Children in grades 6th through 8th who attend the following schools can participate: Colonel Mitchell Paige Middle; La Quinta Middle and John Glenn Middle.
 The students can obtain applications from the front desk of their school site when they are available.
 We advise the students to turn applications in as soon as possible as the spots fill up quickly.